Coronavirus FAQs, help and advice for carers

 Can carers sign up for the emergency plan element of the Carers Card (Carers Respite Emergency Support Service – CRESS) over the phone?

-I am taking all safety precautions, but I need to travel without having to explain why I am outdoors to fulfil my caring role during lockdown.
-Can you help?
+I am taking all safety precautions.
+If I need to travel to fulfil my caring role but I am stopped, what can I do?

 I was having counselling sessions with Care for the Carers but they have been suspended – what happens now?